Monopoles and Landau-Ginzburg Models II: Floer Homology: Introduction

-The functional $\CL_\omega$ is then perturbed by this extension of $\omega$ (see Definition \ref{D9.4}).
-We will always work with irreducible configurations: there is no need to blow up the configuration space.
-Critical points of $\CL_\omega$ are solutions to the perturbed 3-dimensional Seiberg-Witten equations on $\hy$, while the Floer differential is defined by counting solutions on $\R_t\times \hy$.
+The Chern-Simons-Dirac functional $\CL_\omega$ is perturbed by this extension of $\omega$.
+To think of it another way, the boundary datum $\fd=(g_\Sigma,\lambda,\mu)$ on $\Sigma$ specifies the geometry of $(\hy,\omega)$ along this cylindrical end; each Seiberg-Witten configuration on $\hy$ is required to approximate a distinguished critical point of the superpotential $W_{\lambda}: M(\Sigma)\to \C$ as $s\to\infty$ and hence is always irreducible.
+The critical points of $\CL_\omega$ are solutions to the perturbed 3-dimensional Seiberg-Witten equations on $\hy$, while the Floer differential is defined by counting solutions on $\R_t\times \hy$.
+The set of isomorphism classes of relative \spinc structures on $Y$:

-\begin{remark} The Seiberg-Witten invariant $\SW$ of the 3-manifold $(Y,\partial Y)$ is defined in \cite{MT96} as the signed count of critical points of $\CL_\omega$ on $\hy$.
-We are using exactly the same setup here. \end{remark}